petermr/tigr2ess/epmcSearches/eupmc_documentation.md

   ![](https://github.com/petermr/tigr2ess/blob/master/epmcSearches/assets/different_synanoums_advance_search.png)

- # Suppose we want something only in Body Not in the Title then type your query in Advance search as following in Bibliographic Fields
+ # Suppose we want something only in Body Not in the Title then type your query in Advance search as following in Bibliographic Fields.

   ![](https://github.com/petermr/tigr2ess/blob/master/epmcSearches/assets/wheat_body.png)